AimanZiaSatti12/Olympics-Data-Analysis-Prediction/README.md

           "Visualized the success of countries or athletes based on the number of medals won."
-In this Medal Predictor, We have used two Maching Learning algorithms and a Artificial Neural Network (Deep Learning) namely:" model = ["Random Forest Classifier","Logistic Regression","Neutral Network"]
+In this Medal Predictor, We have used two Maching Learning algorithms and a Artificial Neural Network (Deep Learning) namely:" model = ["Random Forest Classifier","Logistic Regression","Neutral Network"] The Technologies we use for this project are:
+Pycharm
+Streamlit